adrxLV/J.A.R.V.I.S.AI/README.md

 ---

 ## 🚀 About the Project
 This Ollama Virtual Assistant is an AI-powered voice assistant that interacts with users through speech recognition and synthesis.
-Built using Python, it leverages Ollama models to process commands and perform various actions on your computer, making it an intelligent and hands-free assistant.
+Built using Python, it uses Ollama models to process commands and perform various actions on your computer, making it an intelligent and hands-free assistant.
 <p align="left">
   <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" />
   <img src="https://img.shields.io/badge/Ollama-000000?style=for-the-badge" />